 What’s the difference between a successful solopreneur and a struggling one?

-The successful solopreneur thinks of solving problems for their audience, while the struggling solopreneur thinks only of the end result.
-And when you focus on the end result, it's tempting to cut corners, look for shortcuts, and go straight for goal.
-Unfortunately, most first time entrepreneurs don't know the difference and fall for the trap of the immediate results, high-ticket sales, and other illusions the gurus-of-the-day sell them on.
+The successful solopreneur thinks of solving problems for their audience, while the struggling one thinks only of the end result.
+And when you focus on the end result, it’s tempting to cut corners, look for shortcuts, and go straight for goal.
+Unfortunately, most first time entrepreneurs don’t know the difference and fall for the trap of the immediate results, high-ticket sales, and other illusions the gurus-of-the-day sell them on.